Sami Mardam-Bey, MD

-Dr. Sami Mardam-Bey is a fellowship trained pediatric orthopedic surgeon.
-A New Jersey native, he received his bachelor’s degree from Princeton University but fell in love with North Carolina (and his wife) while attending medical school at Duke University.
+Dr. Sami Mardam-Bey is a Board Certified, fellowship trained pediatric orthopedic surgeon.
+A New Jersey native, he received his bachelor’s degree from Princeton University, but fell in love with North Carolina (and his wife) while attending medical school at Duke University.
 He completed his orthopedic surgical residency at Washington University in St. Louis, including training at St. Louis Children’s Hospital and the St. Louis Shriner’s Hospital for Children.
-He then completed a fellowship in pediatric orthopedic surgery at Boston Children’s hospital with a focus on scoliosis, hip preservation, and comprehensive orthopedic care from infancy through young adulthood.
+He then completed his fellowship at Boston Children’s hospital with a focus on scoliosis, hip preservation, and comprehensive orthopedic care from infancy through young adulthood.

-Dr. Mardam-Bey’s greatest interests are in the operative and non-operative treatment of conditions of the spine (scoliosis and spondylolisthesis) and hip (dysplasia and impingement, Perthes disease, and slipped capital femoral epiphysis).
-He is the only pediatric orthopedic surgeon in the Triangle trained in both open and arthroscopic hip preservation techniques (including periacetabular osteotomy and surgical hip dislocation).
+Dr. Mardam-Bey’s greatest interests are in the operative and non-operative treatment of conditions of the spine (scoliosis and spondylolisthesis) and hip (labral tears, hip impingement, hip dysplasia, Perthes disease, and slipped capital femoral epiphysis).
+He is the only pediatric orthopedic surgeon in the Triangle trained in both hip arthroscopy and open hip preservation techniques (including periacetabular osteotomy and surgical hip dislocation).

 Dr. Mardam-Bey was a competitive swimmer from childhood through college.
-He enjoys taking care of young athletes and understands the challenges of caring for the unique injuries of growing children.
-His free time is spent with his wife, daughter, and dog exploring all that the Triangle has to offer.
+He enjoys taking care of young athletes and understands the challenges of caring for the unique injuries of growing children and adolescents.
+His free time is spent with his wife, daughter, son and dog exploring all that the Triangle has to offer.